Overboard/discoverhue/README.md

 may be provided.
 In this case, the provided addresses will be checked first and the discovery methods will only be executed if unmatched bridges remain.

-Currently, *discoverhue* implements options one and two of the Hue Bridge Discovery Guide available with registration at [MeetHue](https://developers.meethue.com/application-design-guidance).
+Currently, *discoverhue* implements options one,two, and three of the Hue Bridge Discovery Guide available with registration at [MeetHue](https://developers.meethue.com/application-design-guidance).